adamjakab/BeetsPluginBpmAnalyser/README.md

 *A [beets](https://github.com/beetbox/beets) plugin for insane obsessive-compulsive music geeks.*

-*beets-bpmanalyser* plugin lets you analyse the tempo of the songs you have in your library and write the bpm information on the bpm tag of your media files.
+The *beets-bpmanalyser* plugin lets you analyse the tempo of the songs you have in your library and write the bpm information on the bpm tag of your media files.

 ## Installation